nfrastack/herald/README.md

 ### Feature Requests

 - Feel free to submit a feature request; however, there is no guarantee that it will be added or at what timeline.
+[Cotnact us](mailto:code+dc@nfrastack.com) for custom development.

 ### Updates

-- Best effort to track upstream dependency changes, with more priority if I am actively using the tool.
+- Best effort to track upstream dependency changes, with more priority if the tool is actively used on our end.

 ## License